jmarsik/SSASQueryProxy/README.md

 ### Usage in Power BI report / Power Query

 Use Web.Contents M language function, see https://docs.microsoft.com/en-us/powerquery-m/web-contents.
 Unfortunately there is another problem with this function (they are really trying to make this as hard as possible!).
 You CANNOT use the Content option to specify request body and convert the request to use the POST method IF you are using authentication.
 What??
 You heard it right ...
-That's why SSASQueryProxy supports 2 methods of passing the MDX query - in the request body and also in query string parameter.
+That's why SSASQueryProxy supports 2 methods of passing the MDX query - in the request body and also in `query` URL parameter.
 And that's why I mention this little trick about Authorization header above ... because you can use it to trick Power BI into thinking that the request is not authenticated (and therefore use the Content option).
 Crazy right?

 The little trick has one disadvantage - you cannot use ordinary Power BI support for credentials, you have to store them in Power Query parameters or somewhere else.